- Pets and Animals»

 - Small Mammals

 No matter where you live, odds are there are rabbits running around your yard or neighborhood.
-Problems with rabbits are enormous and where there is one, you can bet there are more.
-Unfortunately there are not many plants that rabbits won't at least try once, however there are some plants that will work to deter rabbits from coming and eating all your plants.
+Problems with rabbits can become enormous, and where there is one, you can bet there are more.
+Rabbits have a high reproduction rate and are capable of reproducing more than once per year.
+This means allowing them to stick around can lead to a whole garden infestation quickly.
+Unfortunately, there are not many plants that rabbits won't at least try once, however there are some plants that will work to deter rabbits from coming and eating all the plants in your garden.

 Many young rabbits will try anything that is a new growth.
 They tend to nibble on anything their noses run into before learning which ones are tasty and which ones are not.
 This list is not all inclusive and not completely rabbit resistant, some rabbits may still try to nibble these plants.

-- Dusty Miller (however at my house these are usually the first to go)
+- Dusty Miller (however at my house these are usually the first to go.
+My dad would plant them to deter rabbits, but for some reason these were almost always the only ones the rabbits would eat)

 - Bleeding Hearts